Measuring Comodules and Enrichment: Adjoints to fibred 1-cells

-where $S$ preserves cartesian arrows, meaning that if $\phi$ is $P$-cartesian, then $S\phi$ is $Q$-cartesian.
-The pair $(S,F)$ is called a \emph{fibred 1-cell}.
-In particular, when $P$ and $Q$ are fibrations over the same base category $\caa{X}$, we may consider fibred 1-cells of the form $(S,1_{\caa{X}})$ when $S$ is called a \emph{fibred functor}.
-Dually, we have the notion of an \emph{opfibred 1-cell} $(K,F)$ and \emph{opfibred functor} $(K,1_\caa{X})$.
+where $S$ preserves cartesian arrows.
+In particular, when $P$ and $Q$ are fibrations over the same base, a \emph{fibred functor} is a fibred 1-cell $(S,1_{\caa{X}})$.
+Dually, we have the notions of an \emph{opfibred 1-cell} and \emph{opfibred functor}.
+Any commutative diagram~\eqref{commutativefibredcell} gives rise to a collection of functors $S_X\colon\ca{A}_X\to \ca{B}_{FX}$ between the fibre categories.